USEPA/WNTR/documentation/gis.rst

   These geometries can be associated with points and lines in a water network model by snapping the point to the nearest component.
 * LineString or MultiLineString geometries that contain street layout, or earthquake fault lines.
   These geometries can be associated with points and lines in a water network model by finding the intersection.
-* Polygon geometries that contain elevation, building footprints, zoning, land cover, hazard maps, census data, demographics, or social vulnerability
+* Polygon geometries that contain elevation, building footprints, zoning, land cover, hazard maps, census data, demographics, or social vulnerability.
   These geometries can be associated with points and lines in a water network model by finding the intersection.

 Convert a water network model to GeoDataFrames